 Season affective disorder is a type of depression that takes place when the seasons change.
 SAD is characterized by a loss of energy, longer periods of sleep, and increased irritability.
 SAD is most common during the winter months and has the highest number of cases in Alaska and the fewest number of cases in Florida.
 The causes of seasonal affective disorder are the lack of sunlight and its impact on the body’s circadian rhythm.
 There are also exponential drops in serotonin in the brain during this period due to the lack of sunlight.

 Premenstrual Dysphoric Disorder (PMDD)

-Premenstrual dysphoric disorder is a type of depression that only affects women.
+The premenstrual dysphoric disorder is a type of depression that only affects women.
 It is commonly referred to as a more severe type of premenstrual syndrome (PMS).
 The mood swings often associated with premenstrual dysphoric disorder are much more severe, however.
-Like PMS, PMDD can also cause bloating and weight gain, fatigue and changes in sleeping patterns in women.
-However, PMDD is characterized by increased anger and irritability, sadness, hopelessness and anxiety.
+Like PMS, PMDD can also cause bloating and weight gain, fatigue, and changes in sleeping patterns in women.
+However, PMDD is characterized by increased anger and irritability, sadness, hopelessness, and anxiety.
 The most common cause of premenstrual dysphoric disorder is an underlying mood disorder that is worsened by the symptoms of premenstrual syndrome.
 Common remedies for PMDD include the prescription of antidepressants as well as birth control pills.